Levator Avulsion: Simply Explained

-Seven or eight years ago, I had an ‘Oh My God’ moment in a lecture at one of our National Conferences.
+In 2007, quite a few years ago now, I had an ‘Oh My God’ moment in a lecture at one of our National Conferences.
 Professor Peter Dietz, a Sydney Urogynaecologist, was revealing to the attentive audience of doctors, physiotherapists and nurses that, what had been always attributed to nerve damage in the pelvic floor muscles, was in fact sometimes due to a concept called Levator Avulsion– where part or all of the pelvic floor muscles were pulled off the pubic bone on one or both sides.
 Peter used 3D/4 D ultrasound to confirm his findings and similarly Professor John DeLancey, a world-renowned anatomist and urogynaecologist from the USA, discovered the same concept through MRI technology.

 Then once they know there has been significant, and for now, permanent damage of their pelvic floor muscles what is paramount is early prevention of prolapse.
 This involves the things we have talked about continually on this blog:

-- pelvic floor muscle training (of those muscles still attached),
+- pelvic floor muscle training (for those muscles still attached),

 - bracing with increased intra-abdominal pressure (especially bending),

-- correct positioning and coordination for defaecation and particularly pelvic floor-safe exercising– avoiding those manoeuvres which will push pelvic organs down that hernia portal!
+- correct positioning and coordination for defaecation and particularly pelvic floor-friendlyexercising– avoiding those manoeuvres which will push pelvic organs down that hernia portal!

 So in summary from Peter’s website: All we can say right now is that pelvic floor muscle trauma (‘avulsion’)